-- changes to configuration parameters - Commands (except show commands) using the Command Line Interface - Command logging audit-trail <string> using the Command Line Interface which logs the comment - Automatic changes to the System Time - watchdog events - locking a user after several unsuccessful login attempts - ▶ User login, either locally or remote, using the Command Line Interface - Manual, user-initiated, logout - ▶ Timed logout after a user-defined period of inactivity in the Command Line Interface - ▶ file transfer operation including a Firmware Update - Configuration changes using HiDiscovery - Automatic configuration or firmware updates using the external memory - Blocked access to the device management due to invalid login - rebooting - opening and closing SNMP over HTTPS tunnels - Detected power failures
+- changes to configuration parameters - ► Commands (except show commands) using the Command Line Interface - ► Command logging audit-trail <string> using the Command Line Interface which logs the comment - Automatic changes to the System Time - watchdog events - locking a user after several unsuccessful login attempts - User login, either locally or remote, using the Command Line Interface - Manual, user-initiated, logout - Timed logout after a user-defined period of inactivity in the Command Line Interface - ▶ file transfer operation including a Firmware Update - Configuration changes using HiDiscovery - Automatic configuration or firmware updates using the external memory - ▶ Blocked access to the device management due to invalid login - rebooting - opening and closing SNMP over HTTPS tunnels - Detected power failures

-13.13 Network analysis with TCPdump
+14.13 Network analysis with TCPdump

-Tcpdump is a packet-sniffing UNIX utility used by network administrators to sniff and analyze traffic on a network.
-A couple of reasons for sniffing traffic on a network is to verify connectivity between hosts, or to analyze the traffic traversing the network.
+Tcpdump is a packet-sniffing UNIX utility used by network administrators to sniff and analyze the data stream on a network.
+A couple of reasons for sniffing data streams on a network are to verify connectivity between hosts or to analyze the data stream traversing the network.